Key dates and advice to help small businesses get ready for end of financial year

 1. Finalise your accounts

-• Check and approve your bills, invoices and expense claims.
+• Make sure you approve the bills, invoices and expense claims.

-3. Examine the information from your payroll vendor as well as Inland Revenue
+3. Check the data you received from your payroll company and Inland Revenue

 5. Maximise your tax refunds